lupyuen/nuttx-star64/README.md

 #define UART_THR_OFFSET        (CONFIG_16550_REGINCR*UART_THR_INCR)
 ```

-So we can transmit to UART0 by writing to `0x1000` `0000`.
+So we can transmit to UART Port by simply writing to `0x1000` `0000`.
 How convenient!

-# NuttX on Star64
+_How to print to the QEMU Console?_

-TODO: Test printing in QEMU
+Let's do the printing in RISC-V Assembly Code, so that we can debug the NuttX Boot Code.

 From [qemu_rv_head.S](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64/arch/risc-v/src/qemu-rv/qemu_rv_head.S#L43-L64):